- 2005 nissan murano

 - Unsecured personal loan bad credit

-PROPOSED BOTANICAL GARDEN SITE ONCE A NEIGHBORHOOD
+FUTURE BOTANICAL GARDEN SITE ONCE A NEIGHBORHOOD

 KNOWN AS “THE POINT”

-Fulton Street during the antebellum period was lined with summer homes of prosperous French families from New Orleans, who came north during the summer months to escape the heat.
-A house known as “French Garden” was located near where Ohio Street meets River Road; it was a hotel for New Orleans summer visitors.
-In addition to fine homes, in its early days The Point included a wooded area that was a popular picnic spot for city residents.
+During the antebellum period, Fulton Street was lined with summer homes of prosperous French families from New Orleans, who came north during the summer months to escape the heat.
+A house known as “French Garden” was located near where Ohio Street meets River Road, and it was a hotel for New Orleans summer visitors.
+In addition to fine homes, The Point included a wooded area that was a popular picnic spot for city residents.
 Floods in Louisville in 1832 and 1845 caused serious damage to houses lying along the Ohio River, destroying many of them.
-The old channel of the Beargrass Creek was enclosed during the 1850’s to create a covered sewer, and the New Cut of Beargrass Creek was dug to divert storm water from the Muddy and Center Forks of Beargrass creek into the Ohio River two miles upstream from downtown Louisville.
+The old channel of the Beargrass Creek was enclosed during the 1850s to create a covered sewer, and the New Cut of Beargrass Creek was dug to divert storm water from the Muddy and Center Forks of Beargrass Creek into the Ohio River two miles upstream from downtown Louisville.

 Over time, The Point evolved as a working class neighborhood with a mixture of small factories and mills, frame cottages, and small brick homes.
 From the 1850 census forward, the area was home to butchers, mill laborers, weavers, and others who worked in area businesses.
 Shops along what is now Story Avenue served the residents of the area.